 The road was through hilly rural country and passed through a series of small towns that were remarkable only for the ugliness of their power stations, oil refineries and concrete factories.
 The roadsides were also a depressing parade of tyre repair and truck mechanic workshops.

 I didn’t make it as far as Sanmenxia on my first day out of Luoyang, but stopped at a small town called Mianchi (渑池) to check out a nearby Neolithic site called Yangshao (仰韶).
-Unearthed by a Swedish geologist Johan Gunnar Andersson in the 1920s, the Yangshao site provided evidence of a thriving community that once existed along the Yellow from 5000 to 3000 BC.
+Unearthed by a Swedish geologist Johan Gunnar Andersson in the 1920s, the Yangshao site provided evidence of a thriving community that once existed along the Yellow River from 5000 to 3000 BC.

 The road north to the Yangshao museum from Mianchi was a pleasant interlude after the eyesores of the main highway.
 Passing through fertile green farmland, the rosebush-lined road was adorned with monuments to the ‘Yangshao culture’ with motifs depicting the unique red-brown artwork found on the pottery dug up by Andersson.